AndreySosnovyy/flutter_pin_code_ui/README.md

 what builder or decoration apply for each item.

-Managing Error and Success states is easy via `onComplete` and `onInterruct` callbacks.
-They can be set when calling animation in controller:
+Managing Error and Success states is easy via `onComplete` and `onInterruct` callbacks. `onComplete` triggers when animation and delay after (if set) is over, `onInterrupt` triggers when animation is stopped (by user with `stop()`or by other more important animation).
+These callbacks can be set when calling animation in controller:

 ```dart
 // Your Pin Indicator widget